Are We Measuring Oversmoothing in Graph Neural Networks Correctly?: The Rank as a Measure of Oversmoothing

 \subsection{Theoretical Analysis of Rank Decay}

-In this section, we provide an analytical study proving the decrease of the numerical rank for a broad class of graph neural network architectures under the assumption that the weight matrices are entry-wise nonnegative.
-While this is a somewhat restrictive setting, our result is the first theoretical proof that oversmoothing occurs independently of the weight (and thus feature) magnitude.
+In this section, we provide an analytical study proving the decrease of the numerical rank for a broad class of graph neural network architectures under the assumption of linear models or nonlinear models with weight matrices that are entry-wise nonnegative.
+Our results rigorously show that in these settings, oversmoothing can occur independently of the weight (and thus feature) magnitude and shed light on the possible causes of rank decay.

 We begin with several useful observations.
 Let $u$ be the dominant eigenvector of $A$ corresponding to $\lambda_1$ and satisfying $\|u\|=1$.
 Consider the projection $\proj = u u^\top$.
 Given a matrix $X$, we can decompose it as $X = \mathcal{P}X + (I-\mathcal{P})X$.
 Since $u$ is a unit vector, it follows that $\|\mathcal{P}\|_2 = 1$, and therefore,